Words and terms used in the world of From The Waters.

 When referring to Aelin Healers, this is a Healer who has qualified and works in a specialist department, such as neurology.
 A non-specialist Healer who does not work in a division is a clinician.

 A group of Strikers selected to perform a specific mission.
-Overseen by a squad leader and is disbanded once the mission is over.
+Overseen by a squad leader and is disbanded once the mission has been completed.

 A breed of jalu designed for running, a large lunged sprinter.